seanres/fsam_physics_model/README.md

 # fsam_physics_model

 Implementation of 10.1016/j.mfglet.2024.09.090 in python.
 Modify the parameters.py file according to your material and tool dimensions.
 Validation with the orginal paper is done in the fsam_model.ipynb file.
+Run main.py to estimate the tool rpm needed to deposite material at desired temperatures.
+To modify this for your own material or tool modify the values in the parameters.py file and the deposition temperature range (and corresponding temperature dependent thermal conductivity values).